Oliveira-Trust/desafio-desenvolvedor/currency-converter/README.md

 ### 4) Test like a user

-You can go at http://localhost/ now and exchange some money :money: or
+You can go at http://localhost/ now and exchange some money :money_with_wings: or

 ### 5) Test like a nerd